Follow the steps

 The OMAR is the legal document that sets out the requirements for exporting your commodity from New Zealand to your destination country.

-The codes of practice are the guidance material containing the recommended standards for exporters of live animals and germplasm.
+The Operational codes are the guidance material containing the recommended standards for exporters of live animals and germplasm.

-- Download the General Live Animal Export code of practice [PDF, 172 KB]
+Operational code: General Live Animal Export [PDF, 547 KB]

 Restrictions on exporting some animals